aleshaleksey/fansys23/04-combat.md

 If the damage is due to an effect that allows a save (before taking the first 1 on the 2d12 into account), it instead gains one associated condition for every "1" it rolls on the save.

 If the damage is from a source that has neither attack roll or save, it automatically gains the condition.

 ___
+### Voluntary HP damage

+An entity can chose not to defend itself when it takes damage, or even to directly harm itself (eg cut itself, shoot itself, swallow a fireball).
+In those cases it can chose damage to be dealt directly to its own HP (bypassing MP and SP).

+OPTIONAL RULE: Harming oneself, or dropping one's defences often takes a considerable amount of willpower.
+Therefore a group may rule that a character from a race that has survival instincts must succeed a Threshold=20 CHA save before it can drop its defences or harm itself.

+___
 ### Damage and effects over time